 From romanticism to realism

-His six novels are much less well known: L'Improvisateur (1834) ; Rien qu'un violoneux (1837); Les Deux Baronnes (1848); Conte de ma vie (1855); Être ou ne pas être (1857).
-He also published a number of travel stories: Voyage à pied à Amager (1828), Promenade du canal de Holmen (1839), Images d'ombres rapportées d'un voyage dans le Harz (1831), Voyages en Suisse 1833-1873, Le Bazar du poète (1842) which are souvenirs of his trip to the Orient, Visite au Portugal (1866); poetry(Fantaisies et Esquisses, 1831; Les Douze Mois de l'année, 1832..) and theater(Amour sur la tour Saint-Nicolas, 1829; La Mulâtresse, 1839; Nouvelle Ruelle de l'accouchée, 1840...).
+His novels are much less well known: L'Improvisateur (1834); Rien qu'un violoneux (1837); Les Deux Baronnes (1848); Conte de ma vie (1855); Être ou ne pas être (1857).
+He also published a number of travel stories: Voyage à pied à Amager (1828), Promenade du canal de Holmen (1839), Images d'ombres rapportées d'un voyage dans le Harz (1831), Voyages en Suisse 1833-1873, Le Bazar du poète (1842), a collection of souvenirs from his trip to the Orient, and Visite au Portugal (1866) ; but also poetry(Fantaisies et Esquisses, 1831; Les Douze Mois de l'année, 1832) and theater(Amour sur la tour Saint-Nicolas, 1829; La Mulâtresse, 1839; Nouvelle Ruelle de l'accouchée, 1840).

 Despite being the most translated Danish author in the world, he was long neglected in his own country, his recognition having begun abroad.

-In a radically different genre, the philosopher Søren Kierkegaard (1813-1885), recognized as the founder of international Existentialism, also imposed his complex and innovative work beyond the kingdom's borders.
-In 1846, he published Miettes philosophiques, followed two years later by Post-scriptum aux miettes philosophiques.
+In a radically different genre, the philosopher Søren Kierkegaard (1813-1885), recognized as the founder of international existentialism, also imposed his complex and innovative work beyond the kingdom's borders.
+In 1846, he published Miettes philosophiques, followed two years later by Post-scriptum aux Miettes philosophiques.
 This postscript, much longer than the first work, is one of his major writings.
 The title is, of course, ironic!
 In this work, the author violently attacks Hegel's philosophy.
 It can be summed up by one of his quotations: "subjectivity is truth".
-This is an interrogation of faith, in which he distinguishes between religiosity and a religious attitude.
+This is an interrogation of faith, in which he distinguishes between religiosity and religious attitude.

 In the 20th century